Koch, Inc.: Political activity

-Fred C. Koch was one of the organizers of the John Birch Society in 1958.
+Fred C. Koch was a founder of the anti-communist John Birch Society in 1958.
+His son, Charles Koch, who has been co-owner, chairman, and chief executive officer of Koch, Inc., co-founded the Cato Institute.
+The company also funds the political action committee KochPAC.

-According to OpenSecrets, many of Koch Industries' contributions have gone toward achieving legislation on taxes, energy and nuclear power, defense appropriations and financial regulatory reform.
-Koch Industries has been criticized by the environmentalist group Greenpeace for the role they allege the company plays in affecting climate change policy in the United States.
+According to OpenSecrets, many of Koch, Inc.'s contributions have gone toward achieving legislation on taxes, energy and nuclear power, defense appropriations and financial regulatory reform.
+Koch Industries has been criticized by the environmentalist group Greenpeace for the role the company played in affecting climate change policy in the United States.

-Prior to 2008, a Canadian subsidiary of Koch Industries contributed to the Fraser Institute, a conservative Canadian public policy think tank, according to the Institute's founder.
+Prior to 2008, a Canadian subsidiary of Koch, Inc. contributed to the Fraser Institute, a conservative Canadian public policy think tank, according to the Institute's founder.

 The company has opposed the regulation of financial derivatives, limits on greenhouse gases, and sponsors free market foundations and causes.

-Koch Industries has come out against Low Carbon Fuel Standards.
-According to Koch Industries, "LCFS would cripple refiners that rely on heavy crude feedstocks to provide the transportation fuels that keep America moving."
+Koch, Inc. has also come out against Low Carbon Fuel Standards.
+According to Koch, Inc., "LCFS would cripple refiners that rely on heavy crude feedstocks to provide the transportation fuels that keep America moving."

-The Koch Industries website includes an opinion piece from The Wall Street Journal by Charles Koch, titled "Why Koch Industries is Speaking Out."
+Charles Koch penned a Wall Street Journal op-ed column titled "Why Koch Industries is Speaking Out."
 The article states: "Because of our activism, we've been vilified by various groups.
 Despite this criticism, we're determined to keep contributing and standing up for those politicians, like Wisconsin Gov. Scott Walker, who are taking these challenges [deficit spending by governments] seriously."

-The company also funds the political action committee KochPAC.

-In a 2014 opinion piece in The Wall Street Journal, Charles Koch wrote about his beliefs on a free society saying, "A truly free society is based on a vision of respect for people and what they value.
-In a truly free society, any business that disrespects its customers will fail and deserves to do so.
-The same should be true of any government that disrespects its citizens.
-The central belief and fatal conceit of the current administration are that you are incapable of running your own life, but those in power are capable of running it for you.
-This is the essence of big government and collectivism."

-In February 2016, Charles Koch wrote an opinion piece for The Washington Post, titled "This is the one issue where Bernie Sanders is right" in which he argued that "Democrats and Republicans have too often favored policies and regulations that pick winners and losers.
-This helps perpetuate a cycle of control, dependency, cronyism, and poverty in the United States."

-According to watchdog group Documented, in 2020 Koch Industries contributed $375,000 to the Rule of Law Defense Fund, a fund-raising arm of the Republican Attorneys General Association.
+According to the watchdog group Documented, in 2020 Koch, Inc. contributed $375,000 to the Rule of Law Defense Fund, a fund-raising arm of the Republican Attorneys General Association.